christoskechagias/smart-led-app/README.md

 ## Contributing

 If you would like to contribute to the Smart LED App, feel free to fork the repository and submit a pull request.
 We welcome any contributions, including bug fixes, new features, and improvements to the app's user interface.

+## License

+This project is licensed under the MIT License - see the [LICENSE](/LICENSE.md) file for details.